 Meerah grew up in Eugene, Oregon, and began attending concerts, playing instruments and becoming involved in the music scene early in middle school.
 During college, she wrote about arts and culture for the Daily Emerald - a student newspaper at the University of Oregon, and Eugene Weekly - Eugene's alternative weekly paper.

-Meerah is currently the Eugene Weekly's Calendar Editor (as well as a writer and podcast producer), and was the Emerald's 2016-2017 Digital Managing Editor.
+Meerah is currently a staff writer, podcast producer and web editor for Eugene Weekly and was the Emerald's 2016-2017 Digital Managing Editor.

 Though she mainly writes about art, culture and music in the Pacific Northwest, Meerah prides herself in having a diverse workload.

 She worked as a photographer for the University of Oregon School of Journalism's OR Magazine in 2016.
 The issue was focused on solution journalism and her group specifically worked on a story about women farmers in Oregon.